Here you will find answers to some of the main questions asked by our guests. Don’t hesitate to contact us if you need help!

 Futangue is an attractive Park to visit during any of the four seasons.
 Each of them surprises you with their relative landscapes and the different experiences you correspondingly discover; from walks with snowshoes through the snow-laden forests in winter, to photographing the spectacular colors of the Lenga trees in autumn, to going out on a fly fishing trip during the spring or making the most of the summer by venturing into the Valdivian rain forest.

-Yes, you can check the timetables for the public transport coming from Futrono and the village of Lake Ranco.
+Yes, you can check the timetables for the public transport coming from Futrono and the village of Lake Ranco, on the respective municipalities’ websites.

 From the Riñinahue entrance you can come as far as the Visitors’ Center car park or to the one for the ‘Las Nalcas’ sector (both are free).
 Alternatively you can come as far as Pichi Lagoon but there you must pay the corresponding fee.
 Between April and November you can obtain authorization to park at Pichi Lagoon free of charge.